sourcegraph/deploy-sourcegraph/configure/ingress-nginx/README.md

 # ArgoCD requirements

-ArgoCD requires `--enable-ssl-passthrough` to be enabled on the nginx controller pod
+ArgoCD requires `--enable-ssl-passthrough` to be enabled on the nginx controller pod.
+This is due to fact that uses both gRPC (for the CLI) and https for the UI.
+Nginx doesn't support both these protocols within a single ingress resource.